PROCESS SUPPORT SERVICES

 * While a Process Support Person is a confidential resource, the PSP is not a resource to discuss case details.
 Confidentiality is meant to provide a safe space in which to discuss concerns related to needs and the process itself, but a PSP is not expected to discuss case details with students.
 If students wish to discuss their case in a therapeutic setting, counseling services are available through the Health Promotion Department 6.

-Process Support Services and counseling via Health Promotion are free of charge for student respondents.
+Process support services are available and at no cost for UGA students.
 While a PSP can connect the student respondent to additional resources within the university and local communities, it is the responsibility of the respondent to pay for any services that are neither free of charge nor included in UGA student fees.

 - UGA Office of Student Conduct.
 Conduct Process Flowchart. https://conduct.uga.edu/conduct-process-flowchart/